nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

 ## Selecting the right AWS instance to run InSilicoSeq

+!!!
+Warning

+    - To avoid unnecessary charges, remember to [terminate your AWS instance](Introduction_to_Amazon_Web_Services/introtoaws4.md) once you are done using it.

+    - Before terminating your instance, make sure to transfer all the files you need to your local computer or storage volume.

 In this tutorial you will run [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) on a 64 bit Ubuntu Server 20.04 LTS (HVM), SSD Volume Type instance.
 Instructions on how to launch an AWS instance and access it are described in [our AWS tutorial](Introduction_to_Amazon_Web_Services/introtoaws3.md).
 Please follow those instructions with a **few modifications**:

 ### Step 1: Select Instance